rilldata/rill/web-auth/README.md

 1. Add `.env` file to the workspace
 2. Run `npm run build -w web-auth`
-3. Copy the contents of `bundle.html`
+3. Copy the contents of `/dist/src/bundle.html`
 4. Paste it in Auth0 login page which can be found at `https://manage.auth0.com/dashboard/us/<tenant-name>/login_page`

-The build process uses Rollup extensively to package the template, inject JS inline and replacing the environment variables.

-**Note**: If static files such as fonts/favicon are changed, `template.html` should be updated with the new links.
+**Note**: If static files such as fonts/favicon are changed, `/src/bundle.html` should be updated with the new links.
 The static files are hosted on Rill CDN.

 ## Contributing